Genealogical bewilderment: Identity conflicts

 Some adoptees are concerned with a feeling of isolation and alienation from past generations; their adoption disrupts the continuity of generations that natural families have.
 This wall between the past and the present can create the perception that there is a wall between the present and the future as well.
 The feeling of genealogical bewilderment in these individuals is often seen as stronger during the adoptee's marriage, birth of children, and the deaths of the adoptive parents.

 Adoptee identity formation is described as "ongoing resentment and immobilization stemming from a sense of powerlessness and disadvantage in relation to "regular" people; anxiety and ambivalence related to body-image, sexual relationships, and reproduction; and a driven need to experience human connectedness, described as a sense of not being really human or feeling real" as a result of not knowing their biological history.

 If these children express feelings of grief as a result of their adoption or non-traditional conception, they fear they will be labeled as "ungrateful".
 They often feel estranged from their identities by not bearing a familial resemblance to their parents, further contributing to any feelings of genealogical bewilderment.

 In older adoptees, they may have been a part of multiple family systems with vastly different dynamics and occupying different roles in each of those systems.
 In the biological family they may have been the oldest and the caregiver child; in the foster family they may have been the youngest and the foster child, in the adoptive family they might be in the middle and are also the adopted child.
 This constant change may also be compounded if the race or culture of the families they are placed with differ from their own.
 This upheaval contributes to the child's genealogical bewilderment by not allowing them to establish a concrete self-concept.

-However, research has also shown that adoption had no negative impact on the identity formation of adopted individuals when they were adopted as infants.
-This was not true in older adoptees.